Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 * Share the API with the partners
 * Put quotas in place

-Let’s go back to the “Frontend API” to change the authentication mechanism:
+Let’s go back to the **Frontend API** to change the authentication mechanism:
 * Go back to the page **Axway API Manager**
 * Select **Frontend API** in the menu **API**
 * Type oms in filter API to find it easily